hyperspy/hyperspy-bundle/docs/install.rst

    `anaconda installation <https://docs.anaconda.com/anaconda/install/windows>`_
    instructions.

-In the advanced installation options section, you can choose it you want to create the start menu and the context menu (right-click) shortcuts.
+In the advanced installation options section, you can choose whether you want to create the start menu and the context menu (right-click) shortcuts.

 .. figure:: _static/installation_options_windows.png